gyetvan-andras/ModernLook-OSX/README.md

 	[super drawRect:dirtyRect];
 }
 ```
-You can easily change it to meet your needs, for example draw the line with foreground color, instead of hardcoded black (I plan to add this to the component soon).
+You can easily change it to meet your needs, for example draw the line with foreground color, instead of hardcoded black (~~I plan to add this to the component soon~~ - implemented).

 #Main components